 5. University of Canterbury Scholarships

-Includes multiple funding options like:
+Includes numerous allowance options like:

 - Commonwealth Scholarship (up to $25,000/year)